jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (cb) if he or she accepts nomination as, or otherwise agrees to be, a candidate for election, or agrees to appointment as—
     (i) a member of Parliament (or other governing body) of a country, State, territory, or municipality, in any country other than New Zealand; or
     (ii) a member of any governing body of any association of countries, States, territories, or municipalities exercising governing powers, of which New Zealand is not a member (for example, the European Union); or
-  (d) if he or she is convicted of a crime punishable by imprisonment for a term of 2 years or upwards, or is convicted of a corrupt practice, or is reported by the High Court in its report on the trial of an election petition to have been proved guilty of a corrupt practice; or
+  (d) if he or she is convicted of an offence punishable by imprisonment for life or by 2 or more years' imprisonment, or is convicted of a corrupt practice, or is reported by the High Court in its report on the trial of an election petition to have been proved guilty of a corrupt practice; or
   (e) if he or she becomes a public servant; or
   (ea) if he or she is appointed as a Returning Officer; or (f) if he or she resigns his or her seat by signing a written notice that is addressed and delivered to the Speaker; or